anassawalha95/reading-notes/Class 06.md

  ![cpu I/O](https://upload.wikimedia.org/wikipedia/commons/1/15/Computer1.png)

- **CPU** take it data from computer peripherals through electric signal then it proccessed and saved on storage devices like hardisks or saved temperorly on RAM (Random Access Memory) for further use, after that it sends the CPU output like: screens and printers
+ **CPU** take it data from computer peripherals through electric signal then it proccessed and saved on storage devices like hardisks or saved temperorly on RAM (Random Access Memory) for further use, after that it sends the CPU output like: screens and printers.

  ![computer peripherals](https://previews.123rf.com/images/stoyanh/stoyanh1402/stoyanh140200052/26082711-computer-peripherals-and-accessories-icons.jpg)